-Jeremy is a quantitative marine ecologist with broad research interests mostly focusing on the life history and ecology of marine organisms associated with reef ecosystems, including California rocky reefs and kelp forests, coral reefs in Hawaii and the Caribbean, and anthropogenic reef habitats (e.g., breakwaters, submerged structures of oil platforms and renewable energy developments).
-Most of his work has an applied focus with an emphasis on marine conservation, fisheries ecology and marine protected areas.
-As an Associated Professor at Cal Poly Pomona he teaches biostatistics, fish and marine ecology field courses.
+Jeremy is a quantitative marine ecologist with broad research interests mostly focusing on the life history and ecology of marine organisms associated with reef ecosystems, including California rocky reefs and kelp forests, coral reefs in Hawaii, and anthropogenic reef habitats and restoration (e.g., artificial reefs, breakwaters, submerged structures of oil platforms and renewable energy developments).
+Most of his work has an applied focus with an emphasis on habitat value assessment, marine conservation, fisheries ecology and marine protected areas.
+As a Professor at Cal Poly Pomona he teaches R coding, biostatistics, fish and marine ecology field courses.

 Chelsea Muñoz Williams

-Chelsea's thesis research focuses on spatial variation in the life history of the Garibaldi (Hypsypops rubicundus), a damselfish native to kelp forest ecosystems in southern California and Baja California, Mexico.
-Her research interests include spatial ecology, kelp forest ecology, fish life history, and the effect of habitat complexity on community structure.
-Chelsea currently works as a Research Associate and Grants Manager for the Vantuna Research Group at Occidental College.
+Chelsea's master's thesis research focused on spatial variation in the life history of the Garibaldi (Hypsypops rubicundus), a damselfish native to kelp forest ecosystems in southern California and Baja California, Mexico (LINK TO PUBLICATION HERE).
+She found they grow larger on breakwater than natural reefs, grow larger and live longer in cooler locations in southern California.
+She was also able to validate the annual periodicity of otolith increment formation and discovered they can live at least 57 years!
+Chelsea currently works as the Assistant Director of the Vantuna Research Group at Occidental College.

-Michael helps maintain the CPP Biological Sciences Department's aquarium room, and assists graduate students in the lab with research on the reproductive biology of Garibaldi.
-He is currently also working at the Los Angeles Zoo as an Life Support Systems Operator, and previously interned and volunteered at the Aquarium of the Pacific in Long Beach, CA.
+Michael helped maintain the CPP Biological Sciences Department's aquarium room, and assisted graduate students in the lab with research on the reproductive biology of Garibaldi.
+He then worked at the Los Angeles Zoo as an Life Support Systems Operator, then at the Monterey Bay Aquarium as Life Support & Water Quality Specialist.
+As an undergraduate he also interned and volunteered at the Aquarium of the Pacific in Long Beach, CA.

 John put his R coding and GIS skills to work assisting with multiple projects in the lab.
 He's now in our master's program, (joining the botanical dark side) studying functional plant morphology in Dr. Ed Bobich's lab.
-Regardless, we are all glad we still get to see him around and appreciate the great contributions he made to the lab!
+Regardless of his decision to move to the dark side (plants), we are all excited to see what his research uncovers and appreciate the great contributions he made to the lab!